-I was chatting with a few friends of mine and they asked me for some European city trip ideas.
-That got me thinking of the cities I’d visited in the past few years and I was soon rattling off a list of cities including tips on what to see and do.
-Here are some of the cities I recommended:
+I was chatting with a few friends of mine and they asked me which cities in Europe I would recommend for a city break.
+That got me thinking of the cities I’d visited and I was soon rattling off a list of cities including tips on what to see and do.
+Due to the relatively short distances, it’s so easy to plan a Europe city trip for just a weekend or a few days.
+Furthermore, there are so many cities to choose from depending on one’s interests.
+Here are the European cities I recommended for a weekend break or for a few days:

 Search for hotels and tours in Riga.

 Bologna is one of my favourite cities in Italy.
 Its historic centre is a maze of cobblestone streets, lined by gorgeous porticoes (arcades) and punctuated by bustling squares.
 Head to the top of the Asinelli Tower (one of the city’s famous twin towers) for amazing views of the city, wander the streets and markets, join the locals at aperitivo (‘happy hour’), tuck into a fabulous meal at one of Bologna’s many excellent restaurants or join a cooking class.
-If you have more time, head out to the nearby historic towns such as Ravenna, Dozza or Modena and its Motor Valley (think Ferrari, Lamborghini and Ducati).
-Read more about things to do in Bologna.
+If you have more time, head out to the nearby historic towns such as Ravenna, Dozza or Modena and the Motor Valley (think Ferrari, Lamborghini and Ducati).
+Read more about things to do in Bologna and the best places to visit in Emilia-Romagna.

 Search for hotels and tours in Bologna.